ChilliCream/react-rasta/README.md

 ## Getting Started

-Here you will find what is needed to get started.
+Here you will find all you need to get started quickly.

 ### Install Package